unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 9. deleteSelectedFacetValue -  Action is needed on the element (selected facet) which on click will remove that selected facet.
 10. clearAllFacets - Action is needed on the element which on click removes all the selected facets .

-12. updatedRangeSlider -
+13. updatedRangeSlider -
-18. clearPriceRange -
+14. clearPriceRange -
-19. clearRangeFacets - Action is needed on the element which on click removes all selected range facets.

 # UseCases